microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 can be used to invoke actions on a file.
 There are two key components to transforming the **urlsrc** attribute:

 #.
 Parsing and replacing :ref:`placeholder values` with appropriate values, or discarding them completely
 #.
-Appending a *WOPISrc* value to the URI as a query string parameter
+Appending a :term:`WOPISrc` value to the URI as a query string parameter

 After the URL is transformed, it is a valid URL.
-When the URL is opened, the action will be invoked against the file indicated by the *WOPISrc* parameter.
+When the URL is opened, the action will be invoked against the file indicated by the :term:`WOPISrc` parameter.

 Transforming the urlsrc parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~